Debug failures via MCP #

 Assistant calls litmus_runs(action="get", run_id="a4f8b201")

-and reports outcome, station, product, started time.
+and reports outcome, station, part, started time.
 If

 outcome != failed, redirect — Litmus distinguishes failed